 On April 1, 2010, 352,800 convertible bonds were granted to Management Board members and employees of MorphoSys AG.
 The exercise price for the convertible bonds is €16.79, representing the market price in the final Xetra auction at the Frankfurt Stock Exchange on the trading day preceding the issuance of the convertible bonds.
 Each convertible bond with a nominal value of €0.33 can be exchanged for one share of ordinary no-par value common stock of the Group against payment of the exercise price.
 The beneficiaries may exercise the conversion rights only after the expiration of a waiting period of four years from grant date.
 The exercise of the conversion rights is only possible if on one trading day during the lifetime of the convertible bond the stock exchange price of one share has amounted to at least 110% of the exercise price at grant date.
 The convertible bonds cannot be exercised beyond December 31, 2015.
-In the event of non-exercise of the conversion rights, beneficiaries are refunded the amount paid to acquire the convertible bonds (€0.33 per bond/share).
+In the event of non-exercise of the convertible bonds (€0.33 per bond/share).